-- 1. Calls held on a central server are backed up. - 2.
-The Dat tapes contain approximately forty eight hours worth of calls. - 3.
-The Dat tapes are changed by the radio engineers.
-Each day the tapes are sent to Operational Information and Archives department at Bow in a locked box. - 4.
-Retention and Disposal: It is the responsibility of the Operational Information & Archives Manager to ensure that Dat tapes are logged and stored for 25 years in the Management Information Department at Bow, then reviewed and securely destroyed if no longer required.
+- 1. Calls held on a central server are backed up. - The Dat tapes are changed by the radio engineers.
+Each day the tapes are sent to Operational Information and Archives department in a locked box. - 3.
+Retention and Disposal: It is the responsibility of the Operational Information & Archives Manager to ensure that Dat tapes are logged and stored for 25 years in the Management Information Department, then reviewed and securely destroyed if no longer required.